We have compiled answers to some of the most frequently asked AML queries to support the legal profession in complying with the regulations.

 Understanding SoW is about taking reasonable steps to satisfy yourself that the funds to be used in a transaction are not the proceeds of crime.

-In a low/medium risk transaction, you may be comfortable only identifying the SoW - asking and recording how the client has obtained the funds for a transaction.
+In a low/medium risk transaction, you may be comfortable only identifying the SoW - asking and recording how the client has accrued their wealth.

 You should also document your rationale in a file note.